 I learned that we can take on every challenge life throws at us and that regardless of any circumstance we face, life is full of possibilities.
 It also taught me to stand still, go inward – tap into my inner strength and self-love and reflect.
 It evolved in me accepting all parts of myself, no matter how different they seem and realizing they can all exist together.
-I know now that we, as wo-men, need to claim our capable, powerful, dazzling qualities and lead from the heart – or else we’ll feel like something is missing.
+I know now that we need to claim our capable, powerful, dazzling qualities and lead from the heart – or else we’ll feel like something is missing.

-We, as wo-men, need to claim our capable, powerful, dazzling qualities and lead from the heart
+We need to claim our capable, powerful, dazzling qualities and lead from the heart

 I am independent and often determined to do things my way, stick to my deeply rooted norms and values, no matter what society thinks or believes.
 Doing so I found out that when we are able to put trust in ourselves we can feel comfortable making life up as it goes, effortlessly accomplishing things that would seem daunting to others.
 On those moments we should not apologize for ourselves and turn our blocks into creative manifestation.

 If we are able to embody our confidence, to align our different brains, instead of sitting back and waiting for permission, only then we take action to achieve our goals.